davidlacedonia/javascript/this_object_prototypes/prototypes/README.md

 ## Object links

 The `[[Prototype]]` mechanisms is an internal link that exists on one object that references some other object.
 This linkage is exercised when a property/method reference is made against the first object, and no such property/method exists.
 In that case, the `[[Prototype]]` linkage tells the engine to look for the property/method on the linked-to object.
 In turn, if that object cannot fulfill the lookup, its `[[Prototype]]` is followed, and so on.
-This series of links between objects forms what is called the 'prototype chain'
+This series of links between objects forms what is called the **prototype chain**.

 ### Creating links